A chapter in our freight procurement best practices series, how to reduce your administrative workload.

 Another administrative nightmare for both shippers and logistics providers is the invoicing of spot-buy freight shipments.
 Invoices for spot-buy freight fall outside the regular flow of invoice processing so more often than not: nobody really knows what information to provide or where to find it.

 Most freight audit and payment companies cannot audit a spot-buy freight invoice as there is no rate to check it against.
 Therefore invoices are mostly put on hold and require additional action by logistics operations.
 The effort for them to either remember what they booked or to look up the information of what they shipped is a nightmare when managed manually.
 Are you going to dig into that 45 messages long email thread?

 Alternatively, logistics providers are required to mail or email invoices to the respective person that booked the freight, who will have to process this manually.
 Both situations end up in a delayed payment process for logistics providers and additional administrative work for the logistics operations.

-The solution is for a shipper to have all the information from the quote, shipment events and final cost with back-up paperwork in a single place.
+The solution is for a shipper to have all the information from the quote, shipment events, and final cost with backup paperwork in a single place.
 A place where they can easily check and approve or reject the invoice.
 This will also allow them to look into any differences in quotes booked and the final cost of a shipment.
-Additionally, any discrepancy is automatically flagged and can available to be compared against the quotes or tracking events.
+Additionally, any discrepancy is automatically flagged and can be compared against the quotes or tracking events.
 This is simply not possible if you try to do it based on emails and phone calls.

 Shippers who use automated solutions or platforms to manage their spot-buy freight often have the functionality to extract data or download predetermined reports.

 With Cargobase shippers can extract reports that give them a full breakdown of request, quote, shipments and invoices.
-It includes all data that both shipper and logistics provider have entered.
+It includes all data that both shippers and logistic providers have entered.
 It allows shippers to know exactly what they spend by a simple click of a button.